 You may have pain and nausea when the stone pieces pass.
 This can happen soon after treatment and may last for 4 to 8 weeks.

 Learn how to prevent your kidney stones from coming back.
-See also: Kidney stones - self-care

 You may have a nephrostomy drainage tube and will need to take care of it.
-See also: Percutaneous urinary procedures - discharge

-Call your doctor if you have:
+Call your health care provider if you have:

 Extracorporeal shock wave lithotripsy - discharge; Shock wave lithotripsy - discharge; Laser lithotripsy - discharge; Percutaneous lithotripsy - discharge; Endoscopic lithotripsy - discharge; ESWL - discharge

 Matlaga BR, Lingeman JE.
 Surgical management of upper urinary tract calculi.
 In: Wein AJ, ed.
 Campbell-Walsh Urology.
 10th ed.
-Philadelphia, PA: Saunders; 2011:chap 48.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 48.